Eccentricities by JVG

 5% Castor Oil

-For this recipe I recommend setting the superfat at 8 to 10% because of the high amount of coconut oil.
+For this recipe, I recommend setting the superfat at 8 to 10% because of the high amount of coconut oil.

 Cold Process soap making safety precautions